marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-mnb-heroku.md

 > heroku master
 > Permission denied (publickey).
 > fatal: Could not read from remote repository.
-> Please make sure you have the correct access rights</span>
+> Please make sure you have the correct access rights

 This was strange.
 I had ssh-keys in place (if you have not,
 <a href="https://devcenter.heroku.com/articles/keys"